ioBroker/ioBroker.iot/README.md

 - Command: "set the light to 20%". *dimmer* => 20%, *switch* => OFF.
 The value for dimmer will not be remembered, because it is bellow *OFF level*.
 - Command: "turn on the light". *dimmer* => 40%, *switch* => ON.

+### by ON
+You can select the behaviour of ON command will come for the number state.
+The specific value can be selected or last non zero value will be used.

 ## How names will be generated
 The adapter tries to generate virtual devices for smart home control (e.g. Amazon Alexa or Google Home).